In this article, you’ll learn what is manual transmission and how it works? Its Parts, Advantages, and Types are explained with diagrams.

 This means that the transmission shaft must stop rotating before shifting to reverse gear.
 To stop the rotation of the transmission shaft without stopping the engine rotation requires disconnecting the clutch.

-What is H Pattern in Transmission?
+What is the H Pattern in Transmission?

 The H pattern is nothing but a design pattern of gears in a manual gearbox lever.
 In a car with a manual transmission, it allows the driver to move the shift lever back and forth to change gears according to the H pattern.